I wish we’d all been ready

 In this three-part series, I first will give a summary of the history surrounding the birth of the Rapture doctrine to show how it had been foreign to Christ-followers for centuries.
 Second, I will walk through the misinterpretation of the few, but common passages cited in support of the Rapture.
 Lastly, in part three, I will demonstrate how the Rapture fails to fit into the movement of the Bible’s forward vision of hope and show why belief in the Rapture can be toxic to our theology.

 The first issue with the Rapture is the gaping absence of such thought for the majority of Church history.
-This idea is relatively brand new when you consider the thousands and thousands of years the church has existed without such idea.
+This idea is relatively brand new when you consider the hundreds and hundreds of years the church has existed without such idea.
 The Rapture was birthed out of historical circumstances and not from diligent biblical interpretation.
 So to understand this, a brief history lesson is necessary.

 Welcome to church history class!